dib-lab/2020-ibd/other_snakefiles/README.md

 This creates a representative set of all known genes that belong to a specific species.
 The next step assembles the individual genome query neighborhoods, annotates them with prokka, and dereplicates them by clustering with cdhit.
 These two sets of genes are then combined and used for the multifasta query.
-The rules in this snakefile were never completely run, so I'm not sure if contains bugs or not.
+The rules in this snakefile were never completely run, so I'm not sure if they contains bugs or not.
 I didn't end up using this approach because the reference-based approach alone was so much more light weight and gave me all of the information I needed to understand the high level biology that occurred in this system.